jmkopper/jmkopper.github.io/_posts/2023-04-24-go-rust-api.md

   - rust
 ---

 Let's begin with the results, because that's why you're here.
 Go was faster than Rust in this test.
 I do not know why.
 When Go outperforms Rust, it means you've done something wrong in Rust.
 I can't tell what.
+All the code is in [this repo](https://github.com/jmkopper/Go-Throughput-Tester).

 The tests work as follows.